CI/CD Best Practices for DevOps Teams

 Automate the build and test process with Harness

 CI/CD pipelines define and automate our DevOps lifecycle.
 It establishes when, where, and how software reaches customers.
-This post focuses on the importance of building proper CI/CD pipelines as a DevOps team.
-If you’d like to build, test, deploy, and verify your software deployments, try the Harness CI/CD platform for free.
+This post focuses on the importance of building proper CI/CD pipelines as a DevOps team, but if you'd like to learn more on CI/CD, check out our post on CI/CD Challenges today.